 Very close to the real thing, spaghetti squash sesame noodles are a tasty alternative for those of us trying to limit carbs or avoid gluten.

-Much like cauliflower, spaghetti squash is the darling of the paleo, keto and low carb culinary world – and it’s no wonder.
+Much like cauliflower, spaghetti squash is the darling of the paleo, keto and low carb culinary world.
+And for good reason!
 It’s tasty, versatile, and can mimic a plethora of high-carb, grain-based dishes.

 Spaghetti Squash Sesame Noodles